Period Cravings: How to Ease the Crave

 There are several reasons we might turn to these types of foods when we're about to start our periods.
 For one thing, they taste amazing, which is just what we want when we're feeling stressed and moody in the days leading up to our periods.

 According to research, eating carbs may be a way for women with PMS symptoms to self-medicate.
-Carbs increase serotonin levels.
-Since serotonin is a “feel-good” neurotransmitter, eating carbs may temporarily help women feel better when dealing with hormone imbalances.
+Carbs increase your serotonin level.
+Since serotonin is a "feel-good" neurotransmitter, eating carbs may temporarily help women feel better when dealing with hormone imbalances.
 Research shows that increasing serotonin neurotransmission through diet, medications, or supplementation may help reduce cravings and help women return to normal eating.

 Are Your Cravings Telling You Something?

-Though it may seem like your PMS cravings are pretty random, they may actually be your body’s way of telling you it needs more of a certain nutrient.
-For example, if you suddenly feel an intense chocolate craving, your body may be telling you it needs more magnesium.
+Though it may seem like your PMS cravings are pretty random, they may actually be your body's way of telling you it needs more of a certain nutrient.
+For example, if you suddenly feel an intense dark chocolate craving, your body may be telling you it needs more magnesium.
 Cocoa beans are high in magnesium, but so are green veggies, oats, and avocados.
 The next time you feel like eating all the chocolate bars at your local gas station, try eating a spinach salad or bowl of oatmeal first, and see if your cravings subside.

 Similarly, if you feel like gorging yourself on salty foods, your body might be dealing with a mineral deficiency in the best way it knows how.
 Salt is one of the most common period cravings, and you may be able to satisfy it by eating more water-rich vegetables sprinkled with sea salt.

 For those of us who experience a general increase in hunger before our periods, increasing our intake of certain foods may help.
-Instead of giving in to our cravings for sweets, we should try feeding our bodies healthy foods that will address any nutrient deficiencies we have and keep our blood sugar levels stable.
+Instead of giving in to our cravings for sweets, we should try feeding our bodies healthy foods that will address any nutrient deficiencies we have and keep our blood sugar level stable.

 Vitamin D, healthy fats (think avocados, olive oil, fatty fish) and complex carbohydrates (such as sweet potatoes, beans, and quinoa) can increase satiety.
 They also provide our bodies with the vitamins and minerals required to prep for the shedding of our uterine linings (which requires a lot of energy!)
-They can also help balance our hormones, which should be our main goal because balanced hormones can minimize or eliminate common period cravings and other PMS symptoms.
+They can also help balance our hormone levels, which should be our main goal because balanced hormones can minimize or eliminate common period cravings and other PMS symptoms.